MS Viking Cinderella: History

 Viking Line decided to withdraw Cinderella from the Helsinki–Tallinn route after the end of the 2003 summer seasons, due to increased competition from Tallink's newer MS Romantika and the fact that tax-free sales on the route would end in 2004 when Estonia joined the EU.
 Cinderella was extensively rebuilt in Naantali, and emerged as the all-white Swedish-flagged Viking Cinderella for the Stockholm–Mariehamn 22-hour cruise market.
 The name change was dictated by necessity as a ship called Cinderella already existed in the Swedish ship registry.
 In 2003 the Viking Cinderella was declared the most environmentally friendly ship of her size in the world by the Swedish maritime authorities.

 From 2004 onwards Viking Cinderella made cruises to Riga (via Mariehamn in order to sell tax-free goods) during the summer season in addition to the 22-hour cruises.
 Viking Cinderella was the ship used in Sweden's Kanal 5 reality show Färjan.
+Negotiations were underway to restore the Stockholm-Mariehamn-Riga route in 2024.

 MS Viking Cinderella is the only ship left in the Viking Line fleet to sail under Swedish flag after MS Rosella and MS Viking XPRS were reflagged to Finland and Estonia in January 2014.

+After the joint purchase of MS Birka Stockholm with Rederi AB Gotland, Viking Line announced that Viking Cinderella will be replaced on the Stockholm–Mariehamn cruise service in early 2024.
+From March 2024, she has instead been employed on the Helsinki to Stockholm route.
+As a part of this move, the Viking Cinderella was reflagged to the Finnish flag.